hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 TLS
 ===

-Another commonly used method is total least squares (TLS).
+Another commonly used method is the total least squares (TLS).
 When compared to OLS, it takes variances from both series into consideration.
-In general the hedge ratios from TLS and OLS will not differ much from each other.
+In general, the hedge ratios from TLS and OLS will not differ much from each other.

 TLS finds the line that minimizes the Euclidean distance to all data points, whereas OLS only accounts for the distance in the vertical direction.